Home » Blog » Sweet Zucchini Relish Canning Recipe

 Wipe the rim with a damp towel to remove residue.
 Center a lid on the jar, add the band, and screw it on until fingertip tight.
 Place the jar back into the canner, and repeat with the rest of the jars.

-Adjust the water level so it is covering the jars by two-inches, cover the canner, bring it to a boil, and process the jars in a boiling-water canner for the times indicated in the recipe below.
+Adjust the water level so the jars are covered by two inches of water, cover the canner, and bring it to a rolling boil over medium-high heat.
+Once the water boils vigorously, set a timer and process the jars in a boiling-water canner for the times indicated in the recipe below.

-Jars of zucchini relish cooling on a red towel.
+Two pint jars of home canned sweet zucchini relish on a red towel.

 5 from 6 votes